golemfactory/golem-docs/src/pages/docs/creators/index.md

 {% selectioncontent %}

-Want to deploy an application on Golem that consists of service(s) that run constantly
+Want to deploy an application on Golem that consists of a service(s) that run constantly

 {% /selectioncontent %}